 19. Tax Preparer

-The average pay for a tax preparer is $12.20 per hour.
+The average pay for a tax preparer according to PayScale is $13.08 per hour.
 Depending on what company you work for, this is a job that could be done nights and weekends.

 Tax preparers generally gain most of their working hours during the first half of the year.
 And many large tax prep companies will pay you for your training.
 They’ll also often allow you to set your own schedule.